All Episodes

 Could they even type the president's name in?

-Could they type in National Security Advisor?
+Could they type in national security advisor?

 Could they type in your name, my name?

-They wouldn't tell us specifically about Peter Strzok and Lisa Page, but they said all agents have to have top secret clearance, which means if they're still agents, they have not been restricted in any way.
+And the answer came back, they wouldn't tell us specifically about Peter Strzok and Lisa Page, but they said all agents have to have top secret clearance, which means if they're still agents, they have not been restricted in any way.

-And that's very worrisome to me because I think these people showed such hatred and such uh, you know, sort of inappropriate work type discussion about bringing down a sitting president that they have no place in the FBI, and if they're there and they're still able to search the database, it should scare every American.
+And that's very worrisome to me because I think these people showed such hatred and such sort of inappropriate work-type discussion about bringing down a sitting president that they have no place in the FBI.

-Uh to me, I don't have confidence in anybody at this particular point in time, especially after all that we've learned in the last year about how deep state actors have been acting.
+To me, I don't have confidence in anybody at this particular point in time, especially after all that we've learned in the last year about how deep state actors have been acting.

 This is called parallel construction.